Benjscho/Benjscho.github.io/_posts/technical/2026-02-13-dsql-sequences.md

 DSQL parallelises our compute in the form of the Query Processor.
 Instead of individual backends, statements are executed by QPs.
-Here, `CACHE` functions the same as in Postgres!
+Here, `CACHE` functions the same as in Postgres.
 When a QP calls `nextval()` it gets a cached set of values, and hands them out.
 So now to the elephant in the room for DSQL support, we only support `CACHE=1` or `CACHE>=65536`.